The Clear Edge

 Every decision you make depletes glucose in your prefrontal cortex, every context switch burns cognitive resources, and every emotional interaction drains willpower reserves.

-• Studies on decision fatigue show judges grant parole 65% of the time at the start of their day, but only 10% right before breaks.
+Studies on decision fatigue show that judges grant parole 65% of the time at the start of their day, but only 10% right before breaks—same judges, same cases, different energy levels, proving that depletion is both real and quantifiable.

 Energy-draining work: